MD Hershey Landing Hero with Page Title

 Emphasis on Humanities

 We value the art of healing — not just the science of it.
-Penn State College of Medicine was the first medical school in the country to have a dedicated humanities department, and this focus is reflected in our curriculum:
+Penn State College of Medicine was the first medical school in the United States to have a dedicated humanities department, and this focus is reflected in our curriculum:

 - Phase 1: Humanities coursework every Tuesday morning